lucien2712/GTRAG/README.md

 ## 🤝 Contributing

 This is a research project focused on temporal-aware RAG systems.
 The core functionality is complete and ready for research and prototyping use cases.

-## 📄 License

-This project is available for research and educational purposes.